Farming in Protected Landscapes

 In the second year of the programme:

-And in the third year of the programme so far there has been:
+And in the fourth year of the programme so far there has been:

-For more information please download the year three summary (PDF).
+- For more information please download the year four summary (PDF).

 For more information regarding the projects funded by the Norfolk Coast FiPL Protected Landscape, please visit Farming in Protected Landscapes - Norfolk Coast.